Topological quantum computer is fiction relying on unreal anyon, Majorana quasiparticles.

 Overhyped media repeatedly says "(illusory) topological quantum computer based on (fictional) Majorana or anyon quasiparticles could be robust or fault-tolerant."

-↑ But there is No evidence of robust nor fault-tolerant topological quantum computers.
+↑ But there is No evidence of robust nor fault-tolerant topological quantum computers, which is just fraud.

 First of all, Majorana quasiparticle (or anyon quasiparticle, this introduction-4-5th-paragraphs ) is a fictional particle that does Not exist.